SurayaSumona/test_bowlers_analysis/README.md

-# Data Analysis of Bowling records in test matches
+# Data Analysis of Bowling records in Test matches
 In this dataset, there have top bowlers who take almost wickets in their cricket career.
 Other features also evaluate a    player's performance throughout their career along with wickets.
 Here are the features we can work with:

  * **Player:** Player's name